neuroo/tracer/README.md

 # tracer
 This is a small utility to embed in your python applications.
 It will help you trace what's happening.
 You can specify what slot in a class you want to record the trace to, kill traces, etc.

+You should tweak this code to your liking, but I mostly used it on fairly intensive computing to measure performances about a slice of the code.
+Kill paths help you limit the depth of the tracing.

 ## Example from `trace_me`
 Assuming the following snippet: